THE FOUR STREAMS: VISION FOR SPIRITUALITY AND RULE OF LIFE

 Emphasizing God's kingdom rest and restoration

-The corporate Rule of Life commitments we have chosen are spiritual rhythms that enable us to create space in our lives to make Jesus the center, which enables God’s transforming work in every dimension.
-They are:
+Our Rule of Life commitments are spiritual rhythms that enable us to create space in our lives for these four streams to flow and enable God’s transforming work in every dimension of our lives.
+The rhythms are:

-One day a month for retreats of prayer to deepen our relationship with Jesus
+• MONTHLY: One day a month for prayer to deepen our relationship with Jesus

 STATEMENT OF FAITH